Zen Arcade: Covers

-In addition to the above-mentioned covers, Zen Arcade was the subject of two tribute albums, Du Huskers: The Twin Cities Replays Zen Arcade (Synapse Recordings, 1993) and the fan-compiled Something I Learned Today: An International Tribute to Zen Arcade (Krapp, 2004).
+Zen Arcade was the subject of two tribute albums, Du Huskers: The Twin Cities Replays Zen Arcade (Synapse Recordings, 1993) and the fan-compiled Something I Learned Today: An International Tribute to Zen Arcade (Krapp, 2004).

 Track listing

 Zen Arcade was released on double LP, CD and cassette.
 CD and cassette releases of the album combine all the songs onto a single disc/cassette.

 Personnel

 Liner notes adapted from the album sleeve.